TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

    Description
          Defines the render layout for the IMAGE.
 The render layout is the HTML Code for the IMAGE itself.
-         Possible "out of the box" values are :typoscript:`default`, :typoscript:`srcset`, :typoscript:`picture`, :typoscript:`data`.
+         Default values include :typoscript:`default`, :typoscript:`srcset`, :typoscript:`picture`, :typoscript:`data`.
-         Each possibility represents a different solution to render the HTML Code of the IMAGE.
-The default code renders the img-tag as plain old html tag with the different attributes.
+         Each option represents a different solution to render the HTML Code of the IMAGE.
+The default code renders the img-tag as a plain html tag with the different attributes.

          When implementing a responsive layout you need different image sizes for the different displays and resolutions of your layout.
-Depending on the HTML framework, the capabilities of desired browsers and the used javascript library for progressive enhancement you can choose either one of the predefined layouts or can define a new layout of your own by adding an additional layout key.
+Depending on the HTML framework, the capabilities of desired browsers and the used javascript library for progressive enhancement you can choose either one of the predefined layouts or you can define a new layout of your own by adding an additional layout key.

          If you don't have a responsive HTML layout you should use the default layout.